kubernetes/enhancements/keps/sig-scheduling/20180409-scheduling-framework.md

 serially.*

 In the main thread of the scheduler, only one scheduling cycle is processed at a time.
-Any extension point up to and including [reserve](#reserve) will be finished before the next scheduling cycle begins*.
-After the reserve phase, the binding cycle is executed asynchronously.
-This means that a plugin could be called concurrently from two different scheduling contexts, provided that at least one of the calls is to an extension point after reserve.
+Any extension point up to and including [permit](#permit) will be finished before the next scheduling cycle begins*.
+After the permit extension point, the binding cycle is executed asynchronously.
+This means that a plugin could be called concurrently from two different scheduling contexts, provided that at least one of the calls is to an extension point after permit.
 Stateful plugins should take care to handle these situations.

 Finally, [un-reserve](#un-reserve) plugins may be called from either the Permit